kizu/kizu.ru/src/pages/_index.en.md

 - - -

 I also have a [separate blog with less polished things](https://blog.kizu.dev "{:rel='me' class='u-url'}").
-Here are five latest posts from it:
+Here are five latest posts about CSS from it:

 {{<BlogList>}}